tobias1012/Systime2pdf/README.md

 ## Finding Cookies

-For the userid and aythtoken you have to get the cookie value for these, these can be found after logged in in developer tools in different browsers.
+For the userid and authtoken you have to get the cookie value for these, these can be found after logged in in developer tools in different browsers.